Bradmanfordson/research/alias_injection/research.md

 Set-Alias -Name C:\Windows\System32\cmd.exe -Value C:\Windows\System32\calc.exe
 ```
 Yeah...
 This actually works.
 You effectively overwrite the path search with an alias because alias' are evaluated first.

+TODO:
+- complete PoC for using aliases to inject into processes
+- alias's with spaces for obfuscation
+- functions for all the above
+- attack thoughts and more PoC's